fetchai/agents-yoti/README.md

 Visit this `https://{NGROK_URL_HERE}/?address=test` in your browser, then connect your Yoti, then wait for `token found`, then visit same URL again to see data received.

 Missing for full demo (~1 full day work):
-- skills for communication between Fetch.ai Yoti agent and Alice and Bob agents
+- skills for communication between Fetch.ai-Yoti agent and Trader and Decentralized Exchange agents
-- protocol for communication between Fetch.ai Yoti agent and Alice and Bob agents
+- protocol for communication between Fetch.ai-Yoti agent and Trader and Decentralized Exchange agents

-Alice and Bob agents can be taken from this demo for instance: https://docs.fetch.ai/aea/weather-skills/
+Trader and Decentralized Exchange can be taken from this demo for instance: https://docs.fetch.ai/aea/generic-skills/

 ## Full Demo UML: